daviemakz/risen-js-docs/docs/results.md

 http://localhost:8080/?prime=1000000
 ```

 After a short pause, you should have the result in your browser.
 Running this workload on a single thread would vastly increase the time to get a response.

-Because we are splitting this workload between four service instances of `prime`, each one calculating an interval of 250000, and a separate service instance `render` dedicated to generating the HTML, we can perform this calculation much faster.
+Because we are splitting this workload between four service instances of `prime`, each one calculating an interval of 250000, and a separate service instance `render` dedicated to generating the HTML, we can perform fulfil the entire request much faster.

 ## Check Your Terminal